YouTube goes SD streaming by default in Europe due to COVID-19 – TechCrunch

 YouTube has switched to standard definition streaming by default in Europe.

-We asked the company if it planned to do this yesterday — today a spokeswoman confirmed the step.
+We asked the company if it planned to do this yesterday, and today a spokeswoman confirmed the step.
 The move was reported earlier by Reuters.

 It’s a temporary measure in response to calls by the European Commission for streaming platforms to help ease demand on Internet infrastructure during the coronavirus crisis.